Terms and conditions

 5. All offers contain such information that it is clear to the consumer what rights and obligations are attached to accepting the offer.
 This concerns in particular:

-- - how the agreement will take effect and which actions are required to make this happen;
+- how the agreement will take effect and the relevant actions required;

-1. Subject to the provisions in paragraph 4, the contract becomes valid when the consumer has accepted the offer and has fulfilled the terms and conditions set.
+1. Subject to the provisions in paragraph 4, the contract becomes valid when the Client has accepted the offer and has fulfilled the terms and conditions set.

-2. If the consumer accepts the offer electronically, the supplier promptly confirms the order by electronic means.
+2. If the Client accepts the offer electronically, the supplier promptly confirms the order by electronic means.
 As long as the supplier hasn't confirmed the said acceptance, the consumer can renounce the contract.

 5. All agreements are entered into under the deferred condition of sufficient availability of the products in question.